Minnetrista Museum & Gardens: Location and name

 Minnetrista's 40-acre campus is located upon a bluff along the northern edge of the White River.
 Today, the site is home to modern museum facilities, five Gilded Age homes, the Minnetrista Boulevard Historic District (added to the National Register of Historic Places in 2012), and over 20 acres of cultivated greenspace, including horticultural and ornamental gardens.
-From the mid-1890s until the 1980s, Minnetrista was home to the extended Ball family, inventors of the Ball Mason jar.
+From the mid-1890s until the 1980s, Minnetrista was home to the extended Ball family, manufacturers of the Ball canning jar.

 According to Ball family legend, members of the family suggested the name "Minnetrista" for the property.
 The word combines the Sioux (Dakota) word "mna" (pronounced "mini"), which means water, with the English word "tryst," which means a "gathering place."

 Originally, the name Minnetrista was connected to one of the Ball family homes but today the entire site is very strongly associated with the word.
 Tied as it is to the Ball family history, the term "Minnetrista" does muddy this site's actual indigenous history, which is not directly connected to the Sioux.
 Today, Minnetrista Museum & Gardens strives to make this "gathering place by the water" an inclusive community resource for all the people of East Central Indiana and beyond.